-I started searching for a way to run a specific test case and there were some solutions on Google and Stack Overflow which provided command-line arguments while running the test cases but they weren’t working.
-And others mentioned some changes to configuration files which I could not do since I was using a CLI which had encapsulated all of those files.
+I started searching for a way to run a specific test case, and there were some solutions on Google and Stack Overflow, which provided command-line arguments while running the test cases.
+Sadly, they did not work.
+Others mentioned some changes to configuration files, which I could not do since I was using a CLI that had encapsulated all of those files.

 To exclude a specific test case or spec, all you need to do is use xit()